Migrants decide to depart Mexico City with or without buses | New Country 923

 Caravan coordinator Milton Benitez told the migrants that they were still waiting for a response.
 But he later said to The Associated Press the officials had offered them buses for women and children but organizers demanded that they be for everyone.
 U.N. representatives could not be immediately reached to confirm this.

-The migrants hoped that buses would arrive for them Friday morning but decided to leave Mexico City even if they didn’t.
+The migrants hoped that the buses would arrive but decided to leave Mexico City even if they didn’t.

+Roberto Valdovinos, who is working as a liason between migrants and the press, said Friday morning that a 750 member contingent had left the stadium to continue their journey north.

+About 200 migrants, impatient and tired of sleeping on the ground in tents at a Mexico City stadium, took the subway to the outskirts of the capital and were provided with a police escort and express trains by the city.

 “God, please let the buses arrive, but if not we will walk,” said 18-year-old single mother Delia Murillo who left her girl in Honduras because she feared for her safety on the trek.